preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 The `DebuggingResponse` was placed on the `doInBackground()` method used when calculating the Fibonacci sequence.

-Both of the responses use randomness to determine if they should or should not do anything.
+Both of the Responses use randomness to determine if they should or should not do anything.

 There is also programmatic use of the boolean variables set by the `DebugEnabledCheck` and `DebugggingCheck` that shows a message to the user when launching the features.

-Feel free to reconfigure the probability and/or response types of the responses by editing them in the `project.dox` file.
+Feel free to reconfigure the probability and/or response types of the Responses by editing them in the `project.dox` file.

 ## Setup